monai/brass/README.md

 - `license` (default: `pkg.license`) - license.
 - `prefix` (default: '/usr') - install prefix.

-Binaries and daemon:
+Binaries and service:

 - `bin` (default: `pkg.bin`) - [map of command names](https://www.npmjs.org/doc/files/package.json.html#bin) to local filenames that will be symlinked into `prefix/bin`.
-- `daemon` (default: none) - system service description.
+- `service` (default: none) - system service description.
-  - `daemon.type` - valid type: (systemd, sysv).
+  - `service.type` - valid type: (systemd, sysv).
-  - `daemon.name` - command name that will be placed into `prefix/sbin`.
+  - `service.name` - command name that will be placed into `prefix/sbin`.
-  - `daemon.target` - local filename that the command will be linking to.
+  - `service.target` - local filename that the command will be linking to.
-  - `daemon.user`- run process as another user.
+  - `service.user`- run process as another user.

 File mapping: